 I have been working in an ADE and have had my wages assessed using a different tool.
 Am I eligible for the scheme?

 No. Only people who have been paid a pro-rata wage assessed using the BSWAT (and who meet the other eligibility criteria for the scheme) will be eligible.

 The lump sum payment to supported employees who have had their wages assessed by the BSWAT is exempt from means income testing for income support payments in the social security law.

 Lump sum payments received under the scheme are not exempt from income tax but a tax offset is calculated that will help reduce any tax payable.
 An additional payment will be included as part of the payment scheme offer to meet the cost of any tax payable.

-ADEs have no formal role in the BSWAT Payment Scheme or in the representative proceeding.
+ADEs have no formal role in the scheme or in the representative proceeding.
 However, from time to time, ADEs may be contacted for information to assist the Department in determining payment amounts for the scheme.

-As part of the representative proceedings currently underway, relevant and or related information about how wages have been calculated or assessed by ADE’s may be ordered by the court.
+As part of the representative proceedings currently underway, relevant and or related information about how wages have been calculated or assessed by ADE’s may be ordered by the court to be provided to the court.
 Where this occurs the Department will endeavour to ensure that the relevant ADE’s are advised prior to any information being released.

 Queries can be sent to the BSWAT inbox: email@example.com